Gokul595/api_guard/README.md

-Then, add `bcrypt` gem in your Gemfile which is used by [has_secure_password](https://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password) for encrypting password and authentication
+Then, add `bcrypt` gem in your Gemfile which is used by [has_secure_password](https://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password) for encrypting password and authentication.

 ```ruby
 gem 'bcrypt', '~> 3.1.7'